OpenTreeOfLife/reference-taxonomy/registry/README.md

 frequent by increasing the number of samples and exclusions.
 In the limit this would mean the samples list would include all descendant tips of E at the time that R was created and added to the registry.
-But the problem cannot be eliminated completely, because new nodes similar to C can be introduced in new versions of the tree, creating the same D/E ambiguity that C creates above.
+But no matter how long the samples and exclusions lists, the problem cannot be eliminated completely, because new nodes similar to C can be introduced in new versions of the tree, creating the same D/E ambiguity that C creates above.

+### Implementation note

+Currently topological constraints consist of at most two samples and at most one exclusion.
+The number of samples can be increased easily;
+increasing the number of exclusions will require additional coding.

-### The code
+## The code

 The registry tool is
 [a Java program](../org/opentreeoflife/registry/Registry.java)